Install content-authoring tools

-Contributors who will be making major changes are encouraged to complete these steps, which enable you to use the major/long-running changes workflow.
-Even if you have write permissions in the main repository, we highly recommend (and this guide assumes) that you fork and clone the repository, so that you have read/write permissions to store your proposed changes in your fork.
+Contributors who'll be making major changes are encouraged to complete these steps.
+Even if you have write permissions in the main repository, we highly recommend (and this guide assumes) that you fork and clone the repository and store your proposed changes in your fork.

 Install Git client tools for Windows

 This installation includes the Git version control system and Git Bash, the command-line app that you use to interact with your local Git repository.

 Run the downloaded executable (.EXE) file and follow the prompts to install.
 Select Next at each prompt to accept all default settings.

 Select a code editor, when prompted.
 The default code editor is Vim.

 After installing Git for Windows, configure your Git name and your email address.

 Install Git client tools for Mac and Linux

 - Git for Mac is provided as part of the Xcode Command Line Tools.
 Simply run